LDWLab/Ribovision_2.0_GT/populate_db/README.md

 	> eL06_13706_SYNRA|ORZ00342.1

 	The identifier is spearated in two by the pipe symbol (\|).
 The first element defines the polymer name, species taxid, and up to 5 letter species abbreviation, separated by underscore (\_).
-The 5 letter species abbreviation is optional, but the separator isn't (eL06_13706\_\|ORZ00342.1).
+The species abbreviation is optional, but the separator isn't (eL06_13706\_\|ORZ00342.1).
 The second element is the accession ID.
 The script tries to guess whether the accession comes from UNIPROT or NCBI but can make mistakes with pdb ids, so any csv output should be **manually checked**.
 To parse many fasta files in a directory you can execute script like so:

 	> for f in PATH_TO_FASTAS/*.fas; do ./parse_accession2.py -a $f -o ./CSV/OUTPUT_CSV.csv ;done